ViewTouch/viewtouch/README.md

 ViewTouch first ran as a C program on the Atari ST computers.
 The Atari ST was a very exciting platform under Jack Tramiel from 1985 until 1993/4.
 In 1995 development of ViewTouch under UNIX began.
 At that time we were using Power Computing (i.e., Power PC) computers manufactured by The Computer Group at Motorola and the operating system was IBM's version of UNIX, which they called AIX.
 In 1997, Steve Jobs returned to Apple, the first thing he did was to kill the clones and to do that he bought PowerComputing outright to stop sales cannibalization of Apple-branded models.
 That was the end of the PowerPC at Motorola.
 When Atari died, if you didn't want to do Microsoft DOS or Apple, UNIX was your only choice, and X was your only choice to build the graphical interface.
 We moved from AIX on PowerPC to Red Hat on X86.
-In 2000 moved to C++ and switched from Red Hat to Debian and remain with that as the default distribution today.
-ARM also is a completely valid hardware platform for us today, on the RPi and Oduino computers, so far.
-I expect ViewTouch on thumbstick computers at any time.
+In 2000 we began the transition to C++ and switched from Red Hat to Debian.
+We remain with that as the default distribution today, featuring the XFCE and LXDE desktop environments.
+ARM also is a completely valid hardware platform for ViewTouch, notably on the RPi and Oduino computers.
+ViewTouch can easily run on thumbstick computers, too.

 Discussion - On what hardware can I run this?
 Smaller ARM boards?
 =========
 Yes, absolutely, and even on the Oduino C1, which is also $35, but which runs faster than the latest RPi.
 All you have to do is to target ARM.
 Jack Morrison has already done this, and so have at least three other people working on the code and/or selling ViewTouch where they live.
-One is in West London, one is in Edinburgh, Jack is in L.A., and those are just the ones I know about.
+Damon LoCascio in West London, John Watson in Edinburgh, Jack is in L.A., and others.
-$35 POS to match and surpass the performance of $35,000 POS is what this is all about, and nothing less than that.
+$35 Point of Sale to match and surpass the performance of $35,000 POS offerings from many companies is what this is all about, and nothing less than that.
 It isn't just the power of Linux; it's all about the unrealized power of the remote display capabilities of The X Window System.
-You don't copy the program and data all over the place just to add users - all you do is open another remote window to the application.
+One doesn't need to bother copying the program and its data all across the network to add users - all one does is open another remote window to the application by adding its IP address to the ViewTouch GUI.
 It's that easy.

 Payment gateway/processors
 =========